temporalio/documentation/docs/server/multi-cluster.md

 2. FailoverVersionIncrement has to be equal across connected clusters.
 3. InitialFailoverVersion in each cluster has to assign a different value.
 No equal value is allowed across connected clusters.

-After the above conditions are satisfied, you can start to setup multi-cluster.
+After the above conditions are satisfied, you can start to configure a multi-cluster setup.

 ### Setup multi-cluster prior to release v1.14